ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 | Javascript Function | Description |
 | :---|:---|
-initialize(bluemixAppRoute:string, bluemixAppGUID:string, bluemixRegion:string) | Sets the base URL for the authorization server.
-For the region use one of the BMSClient.REGION constants. getBluemixAppRoute(callback:function) | Returns the base URL for the authorization server.
-The first parameter of the callback is the returned Bluemix app route. getBluemixAppGUID(callback:function) |  Returns the backend application id.
-The first parameter of the callback is the returned Bluemix app GUID. getDefaultTimeoutRequest(callback:function) | Returns the default timeout (in seconds) for all BMS network requests.
-The first parameter of the callback is the returned default timeout. setDefaultTimeoutRequest(timeout:int) | Sets the default timeout (in seconds) for all BMS network requests. registerAuthenticationListener(realm:string, userAuthenticationListener:object) | Registers a delegate that will handle authentication for the specified realm. unregisterAuthenticationListener(realm:string) | Unregisters the authentication callback for the specified realm.
+**initialize(bluemixAppRoute:string, bluemixAppGUID:string, bluemixRegion:string)** | Sets the base URL for the authorization server.
+For the region use one of the BMSClient.REGION constants.
+**getBluemixAppRoute(callback:function)** | Returns the base URL for the authorization server.
+The first parameter of the callback is the returned Bluemix app route.
+**getBluemixAppGUID(callback:function)** |  Returns the backend application id.
+The first parameter of the callback is the returned Bluemix app GUID.
+**getDefaultTimeoutRequest(callback:function)** | Returns the default timeout (in seconds) for all BMS network requests.
+The first parameter of the callback is the returned default timeout.
+**setDefaultTimeoutRequest(timeout:int)** | Sets the default timeout (in seconds) for all BMS network requests.
+**registerAuthenticationListener(realm:string, userAuthenticationListener:Object)** | Registers a delegate that will handle authentication for the specified realm.
+**unregisterAuthenticationListener(realm:string)** | Unregisters the authentication callback for the specified realm.

 ## Release Notes